In this article

 While business and personal credit cards function almost identically, there are differences.
 The most obvious is that with a business credit card, the card displays the business name.
 That adds credibility and makes it simpler to incorporate the card into business budgeting software.

-Here are some other differences between business and personal credit cards to keep in mind:
+Here are some other important differences between business and personal credit cards to keep in mind:

-Small business credit cards usually offer higher credit limits than personal credit cards, giving your business a larger line of credit to draw on for business spending.
-Even if your business doesn’t spend much month-to-month, a higher limit can come in handy for emergencies or during months—like the holidays—when you might need to spend more on shipping or inventory.
+Small business credit cards usually offer higher credit limits than personal credit cards, giving your business a higher line of credit to draw on for business spending.
+Even if your business doesn’t spend much month-to-month, a higher limit can come in handy for emergencies or when you might need to spend more on shipping or inventory.

-Payment terms may also be different with business credit cards, so read the fine print of the terms and conditions carefully.
+Payment terms may also be different for business credit cardholders, so it’s important to read the fine print of the terms and conditions.
 Some business credit card issuers require payment of the entire balance each month.
 That can impact your financial performance if you’re using the credit card to purchase inventory that’ll take several months to turn over.

 Personal credit cards usually report card activity to the major consumer credit bureaus—TransUnion, Experian, and Equifax.
 Changes to your credit usage, payment history, and credit limit will affect your personal credit score.

-Business credit cards report to the business credit bureaus—usually, Dun & Bradstreet, Experian, or Equifax.
-If you’d like to build a business credit score with Dun & Bradstreet, keep in mind that you’ll have to register for a DUNS number.
+Business credit cards report to the business credit bureaus—Dun & Bradstreet, Experian, or Equifax.
+If you want to build a business credit score with Dun & Bradstreet, keep in mind that you’ll have to register for a DUNS number.

 Different business credit cards also have their own reporting policies that you should familiarize yourself with.
-There are a few credit cards that can report to consumer credit bureaus in the event of delinquency, for example.
+There are a few credit cards that can report to consumer credit bureaus, especially if you’re a sole proprietor.
+They may also report in the event of delinquency, for example.
 If your business was to file for bankruptcy, this means your personal FICO score could be impacted.
 It’s also a good idea to familiarize yourself with the business credit agencies and their different score ranges.

-Business and personal credit cards usually offer rewards in some of the same spending categories, such as dining, entertainment, airfare, and hotel expenses.
-But business credit cards usually also offer more targeted rewards on business-related purchases, like office supplies and advertising.
+Business and personal credit cards usually extend rewards in some of the same spending categories, such as dining, entertainment, airfare, and hotel expenses.
+But the best business credit cards usually also offer more targeted rewards on business-related purchases, like office supplies and advertising.

 Some personal and business cards limit the amount of rewards you can earn, such as giving 2% cash back on a specific amount spent and then reducing it to 1% after that.
 However, business cards often have higher caps in order to accommodate higher business spending, giving you the opportunity to earn more rewards if you spend more.